Find Trade Colleges

 Oconee Fall Line Technical College landed the #6 spot in the 2023 rankings for the best associate degree allied health professions programs.
 Located in the rural area of Sandersville, OFTC is a public college with a small student population.

-Athens Technical College landed the #7 spot in the 2023 rankings for the best associate degree allied health professions programs.
-Athens Technical College is a small public school located in the city of Athens.
+With a ranking of #7, Athens Technical College did quite well on this year’s best schools for allied health professions students working on their associate degree.
+Athens Technical College is a small public school located in the midsize city of Athens.

-Chattahoochee Technical College came in at #8 in this year’s edition of the Best Allied Health Professions Associate Degree Trade Schools in Georgia ranking.
-Located in the suburb of Marietta, Chattahoochee Technical College is a public school with a moderately-sized student population.
+Chattahoochee Technical College ranked #8 on this year’s Best Allied Health Professions Associate Degree Trade Schools in Georgia list.
+Located in the large suburb of Marietta, Chattahoochee Technical College is a public college with a medium-sized student population.

-Full Allied Health Professions at Lanier Technical College Report
+Full Allied Health Professions at Chattahoochee Technical College Report

 Best Allied Health Professions Colleges in the Southeast Region